maxplanck-ie/Rintro/index.md

 - Rstudio/Git: open a new Rproject ("New Project > Version Control > Git > ) and provide the same link as Repository URL.
 Find the `git` tab and make sure to select the relevant branch.

 **Notice 1**:
-The rmd files are provided for your convenience.
+The qmd files are provided for your convenience.
 This should save some typing (and common errors).
 However, this is an **interactive** course, so please use the code, understand it, change it, and break it !

 **Notice 2**: